“I do not seek applause, nor to amuse the people, I want to convince them.” —Abraham Lincoln

-Dan Weinberg: “You’re finding Lincoln, then, as an exemplar of oratory, as a teaching tool.
+Dan Weinberg (The Abraham Lincoln Bookstore): “You’re finding Lincoln, then, as an exemplar of oratory, as a teaching tool.
 Is this a how to book?”

-Despite the title of this section, everyone is welcome.
-This section includes real life experiences of attorneys applying Abraham Lincoln’s genius to the practice of law according to the Euclidean revelations in Abraham Lincoln and the Structure of Reason.
+Attorneys applying Abraham Lincoln’s techniques to the practice of law, according to the logical persuasive discoveries revealed in Abraham Lincoln and the Structure of Reason:

 Illinois Attorney Steven S. Peskind comments: "Yesterday I actually wrote a letter to opposing counsel following the Lincoln formula that you reveal in Abraham Lincoln and the Structure of Reason.
 My tone was better and less shrill.
 I really enjoyed the analysis in your book and, in particular, the anecdotal information about Lincoln's practice.
 As an Illinois lawyer, I have always admired Lincoln the lawyer and really learned a lot from your book.
 The Jefferson reference was interesting to me as well."

 David Hirsch comments: Lincoln's system is great for letters that seek to persuade.
 Many such letters are demarcated in Abraham Lincoln and the Structure of Reason.
 Lincoln's letters are poetic and artful.
 Those that demarcate have the same basic structure.
 I recently wrote a multi-page letter to opposing counsel regarding a discovery dispute.
 The letter was longer than I normally would have written.
 But it was clear and thorough.
 I received a long letter back.
 The issue did not immediately resolve, but it was clear where everyone stood.